francescolonardo/CRTE-Preparation/06_crte_ad_trust_attacks.md

 [SNIP]
 ```

-Attempting access using winrs isn't possible for native cmd execution to leverage the Loader and `argsplit.bat` method, we can instead create a PSRemote session using `-Authentication NegotiateWithImplicitCredential` and leverage `Invoke-Mimi.ps1` to dump trust keys remotely.
+Attempting access using winrs isn't possible for native cmd execution to leverage the Loader and `ArgSplit.bat` method, we can instead create a PSRemote session using `-Authentication NegotiateWithImplicitCredential` and leverage `Invoke-Mimi.ps1` to dump trust keys remotely.

 Begin by creating a PSRemote session as before.